Chart Color Schemes

 An assessment of population growth drivers in Beaumaris reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Beaumaris' population was approximately 14,437 as of November 2025.
+Beaumaris's population was around 14,437 as of November 2025.
 This figure reflects an increase of 416 people since the 2021 Census, which reported a population of 14,021.
-The change is inferred from ABS data showing an estimated resident population of 14,424 in June 2024 and an additional 71 validated new addresses since the Census date.
-This results in a population density ratio of 2,418 persons per square kilometer, placing Beaumaris in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 3.0% growth since the census is within 2.4 percentage points of the SA3 area (5.4%), indicating competitive growth fundamentals.
-Overseas migration was the primary driver of population gains during recent periods.
+The change is inferred from the estimated resident population of 14,424 in June 2024 and an additional 71 validated new addresses since the Census date.
+This results in a density ratio of 2,418 persons per square kilometer, placing Beaumaris in the upper quartile relative to national locations assessed by AreaSearch.
+The area's population growth rate of 3.0% since the census is within 2.4 percentage points of the SA3 area's growth rate of 5.4%.
+Population growth was primarily driven by overseas migration during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041 based on these aggregations.
-According to projected demographic shifts, Beaumaris is expected to grow by just below the median of statistical areas nationwide by 2041, with an anticipated increase of 1,138 persons and a total gain of 7.8% over the 17 years.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on projected demographic shifts, Beaumaris is expected to grow by just below the median of statistical areas nationally by 2041, with an increase of 1,138 persons reflecting a gain of 7.8% in total over the 17 years.

 Frequently Asked Questions - Population